chstan/autodiDAQt/docs/source/examples.rst

 actions explicitly yourself.
 This amounts to making a class with a ``sequence`` generator providing the motion and DAQ steps.

-DAQuiri insists on classes for this purpose because typically your scan will require some configuration (conditions under which to collect data, desired ranges, etc.).
+autodidaqt insists on classes for this purpose because typically your scan will require some configuration (conditions under which to collect data, desired ranges, etc.).

-You should use the dataclass decorator (``@dataclasses.dataclass``) for now, so that DAQuiri can render UI for you to populate the configuration of the scan.
+You should use the dataclass decorator (``@dataclasses.dataclass``) for now, so that autodidaqt can render UI for you to populate the configuration of the scan.
 In the future, you will be able to specify how to render fields if you need to.

 .. code-block:: python